Houses in Sycamore Historic District: Dr. Clark House

 The Dr. Clark House is another contributing structure to the historic integrity of the Sycamore Historic District.
 The house stands at the corner of Lincoln and Main Streets in Sycamore.
 The home was constructed in 1936 for Dr. Clark, a Sycamore radiologist who worked at Sycamore Hospital.
 Clark lived in the home until 1970.
 The new owners added an addition to the house in 1996 The house was completed in Shingle style and its exterior construction is of brick.
-Dr. Clark was a radiologist at Sycamore Hospital.

 Dr. Orlando M. Bryan House

 The Dr. Orlando M. Bryan House, stands in the 300 block of Somonauk Street in Sycamore.
 This Italianate structure was erected around 1866, since that date it has been altered from its original appearance.

 Bryan was the "pioneer" physician for the settlement of Sycamore, Illinois, beginning his medical practice in the city that would become the county seat of DeKalb County in 1846.
 During the Civil War Bryan was charged with running the General Hospital of the Army of the Mississippi.
 Later he requested and was granted the post of Medical Director and Purveyor of the Department of New Mexico.
 Bryan returned to Sycamore in 1866.